Dealing with missing system call or ioctl wrappers in Valgrind

 The first thing we do happens before the syscall occurs, in the PRE() function.

-The PRE() function typically starts with invoking to the PRINT() macro.
+The PRE() function typically starts with invoking the PRINT() macro.
 This

 PRINT() macro implements support for the --trace-syscalls command line option.